Cubba2412/StudentGrades/Readme.txt

 Check data for errors
-When you choose this option you will be presented with a new menu of options for which errors you want to correct Inside here the user is presented with a range of errors to check for and how they want them corrected Amongst other it will check for grades not on the 7-grade scale, duplicate student ID's and duplicate Names
+When you choose this option you will be presented with a new menu of options for which errors you want to correct Inside here the user is presented with a range of errors to check for and how they want them corrected Amongst other it will check for grades not on the 7-grade scale.
+Furthermore it will test for duplicate student ID's and duplicate Names (on adjacent rows)

 Generate plots
 Choosing this option before checking for errors in the data may effect some of the plots of which to user is also warned before choosing this option